-- (Registrar) MMC Limited. - (Custodian) Generate KiwiSaver Public Trust Nominee Limited, a subsidiary of Public Trust. - (Auditor) Grant Thornton New Zealand Audit Partnership is the auditor for the Scheme.
-Grant Thornton was registered as a registered audit firm under the Auditor Regulation Act 2011 on 30 April 2014.
+- (Registrar) Apex Investment Administration (NZ) Limited (Apex). - (Custodian) Public Trust, through its subsidiary Generate KiwiSaver Public Trust Nominee Limited. - (Auditor) Grant Thornton New Zealand Audit Limited (Grant Thornton) is the auditor for the Scheme.
+Grant Thornton was registered as a registered audit firm under the Auditor Regulation Act 2011 on 29 June 2020.
 The firm's registration is subject to the standard conditions that apply to audit firm registrations.

-Grant Thornton have considered and confirmed their independence as auditor and their quality procedures, together with the objectivity of the Audit Partner and audit staff. - (Solicitors to the Manager) MinterEllisonRuddWatts. - (Solicitors to the Supervisor) DLA Piper.
+Grant Thornton have considered and confirmed their independence as auditor and their quality procedures, together with the objectivity of the Audit Partner and audit staff.

+- (Solicitors to the Manager) MinterEllisonRuddWatts. - (Solicitors to the Supervisor) DLA Piper.